Ada-Developers-Academy/daily-curriculum/week01/friday/more_on_conditionals.md

-!SLIDE title-and-content transition=fade

-More About Conditionals
+More About Conditionals and Flow Control
 =======================

 In the calculator project, we talked about conditionals